johnmarktaylor91/torchlens/README.md

 whatosever without exception.
 As of the time of this writing, it has not been tested with transformers (coming soon), but reliably works with typical feedforward and recurrent neural networks.

+## Acknowledgments

+The development of Torchlens benefitted greatly from discussions with Nikolaus Kriegeskorte, George Alvarez, Alfredo Canziani, Tal Golan, and the Visual Inference Lab at Columbia University.

+## Citing Torchlens

+The plan is for Torchlens to be described in a preprint shortly and later as a published journal article; as these become available, Torchlens can be cited by citing them.

 ## Contact

-As torchlens is still in active development, I would love your feedback.
+As Torchlens is still in active development, I would love your feedback.
 Please contact johnmarkedwardtaylor@gmail.com, or post on the issues or discussion page for this GitHub repository, if you have any questions, comments, or suggestions.